MetaMask/snaps/docs/internals/platform/execution-environment.md

 The MetaMask Snaps platform has several execution **environments**, not to be confused with execution **services**.
-The execution environment is responsible for executing the snap code, and for communicating with the [Execution Service].
+The execution environment is responsible for executing the Snap code, and for communicating with the [Execution Service].

 Each execution environment consists of an **executor**, which is a JavaScript bundle that is built with LavaMoat and run LavaMoat at runtime for runtime